– General Information –

 Neeme started as an online cash game player, but now he focuses on live cash games in Las Vegas and California.
 He also has sporadic live tournament results.

 However, what he’s best known for is his vlogs.
-His YouTube channel currently has 133,000 subscribers and each video he uploads has tens of thousands of views.
+His YouTube channel currently has 172,000 subscribers and the videos he uploads tends to get around a hundred thousand views.
 With those numbers, he’s one of the most successful poker YouTubers on the platform.

 – Key Career Dates –

 - 2004: He starts playing online poker recreationally while working as an intern for music labels.
 It takes years before he turns online poker into his main source of income.